-Faculty: Heesoon Jun psychology
+Faculty: Heesoon Jun development/learning, abnormal psychology, multicultural psychology

-Preparatory for studies or careers incounseling, social work, human and social services.PrerequisitesAt least one quarter of college study in programs covering general principles in critical reasoning skills and quantitative reasoning evidenced by faculty evaluations, and (2) college level writing and reading proficiency evidenced by faculty evaluations.Description
+Preparatory for studies or careers incounseling, social work, human and social services.PrerequisitesAt least one quarter of college-level study in programs covering general principles of psychology, critical reasoning skills and quantitative reasoning, as well as college-level writing and reading proficiency as evidenced by faculty evaluations.Description